lu22do/workpackage-tracker/readme.md

-This is a meteor project based on lu22do/accounts-boilerplate to track what we call workpackages at my company i.e. small projects that are merged into the big code base of the product.
+This is a meteor project based on lu22do/accounts-boilerplate to collaboratively track workpackages.
+What we call workpackages at my company are small projects that are merged into the big code base of the product.

+Main features:
-A workpackage is created.
+- A workpackage is created.
-List of  workpackage can be seen.
+- List of  workpackages can be seen along with visualization.
-Individual workpackage can be edited.
+- Individual workpackage can be seen / edited.
-It has a bunch of attributes.
+- Each workpackage has a bunch of attributes or list of things that can themselves be edited.
+- Status/progress can be done.
+- History of all changes (per wp).